 Goodwill and Intangible Assets -- The company amortizes its goodwill and intangible assets on a straight-line basis over lives ranging from 10 to 40 years.
 In determining the estimated useful lives, management considers the nature, competitive position, life cycle position, and historical and expected future operating income of each acquired company, as well as the company's commitment to support these acquired companies through continued investment in capital expenditures, operational improvements, and research and development.

-After an acquisition, the company continually reviews whether subsequent events and circumstances have occurred that indicate the remaining estimated useful lives of goodwill and intangible assets may warrant revision or that the remaining balance of goodwill and intangible assets may not be recoverable.
-If events and circumstances indicate that goodwill and intangible assets related to a particular business should be reviewed for possible impairment, the company uses projections to assess whether future operating income on a non-discounted basis (before amortization) of the unit is likely to exceed the amortization over the remaining lives of the goodwill and intangible assets, to determine whether a write down of goodwill and intangible assets to recoverable value is appropriate.
+Impairment of Long-lived Assets -- The company continually reviews whether events and circumstances subsequent to the acquisition of any long-lived assets, including goodwill and other intangible assets, have occurred that indicate the remaining estimated useful lives of those assets may warrant revision or that the remaining balance of those assets may not be recoverable.
+If events and circumstances indicate that the long-lived assets should be reviewed for possible impairment, the company uses projections to assess whether future cash flows or operating income (before amortization) on a non-discounted basis related to the tested assets is likely to exceed the recorded carrying amount of those assets, to determine if a write down is appropriate.
+Should an impairment be identified, a loss would be reported to the extent that the carrying value of the impaired assets exceeds their fair values as determined by valuation techniques appropriate in the circumstances which could include the use of similar projections on a discounted basis.